Skip to main content

 If you see connection refused, wait a few seconds for the containers to finish starting and try again.

-If you prefer running the server outside Docker (for example, to use a debugger or quickly test if your code compiles):
+To run the orchestrator binary on your host (for example, to use a debugger or quickly test if your code compiles), port-forward Postgres from the dev cluster first:

 cd crawbl-backend